Studying at PhD level

 The Department can also provide special needs support, which you find out more about using the contact details on this page.
 You will have also have access to the Doctoral Research Office.

-You will join a vibrant doctoral community within the Department of Geography & Environmental Science, working alongside postdoctoral researchers and academic staff.
+You will join a vibrant doctoral community within the Department of Chemistry, working alongside postdoctoral researchers and academic staff.

 Another event that celebrates academic excellence is the Graduate School's annual public lecture – the Fairbrother Lecture – delivered by a current or recent postgraduate research student.
 This is a fantastic opportunity for a wider audience to hear about high quality doctoral research taking place at Reading.